hashicorp/design-system/website/docs/components/table/partials/accessibility/accessibility.md

 ## Focus in Tables

-- Focus will only move through sortable headers and will skip over non-sortable headers as they aren‘t interactive.
+- Focus will only move through sortable headers and will skip over non-sortable headers as they aren't interactive.
 - Interactive elements within cells will receive focus, but entire cells and entire rows will not.

 !!!
 Do